apache/mynewt-site/docs/os/tutorials/nrf52_adc.md

 #define ADC_SNS_VAL           0xBEEF
 #define ADC_SNS_STRING "eTape Water Level Sensor"

-uint8_t gatt_adc_val;
+uint16_t gatt_adc_val;
 ```

 The first is the UUID of the service, followed by the 2 characteristics we are going to offer.
 The first characteristic is going to advertise the *type* of sensor we are advertising, and
 it will be a read-only characteristic.
-The secnd characteristic will be the sensor value
+The second characteristic will be the sensor value
 itself, and we will allow connected devices to 'subscribe' to it in order to get
 constantly-updated values.